viktorvano/Bluetooth-for-STM32-and-Android/README.md

 Bluetooth LE tutorial: https://www.youtube.com/watch?v=zRJctDUt-Zg

 Works with JDY-08 module.
 For other Bluetooth LE modules, you need to modify UUIDs of service and characteristic which has read and write descriptor.
 It is located in BluetoothLeService.java file.

+For RFID I have used this library, which I have modified: https://github.com/soonuse/pn532-lib/blob/master/examples/stm32/stm32.7z
+RFID project example uses PN532 to read UID from RFID card and then send it as a string to the Android app via Bluetooth.